Figuratively and literally, this may be the closest I ever get to flying in first class:

 That’s right, just beyond that hot-pink tint, first-class passengers are nestling into their leather recliner seats.

 Though I didn’t pay for it, for some reason I got assigned a Main Cabin Extra seat on a recent SF-LA flight on Virgin America, meaning I was still in economy but had a little extra leg room.

-Though it’s tempting to take advantage of this cross-country in first class option using Alaska miles, I don’t see myself ever purchasing a first class ticket, with miles or cash.
+I don’t see myself ever purchasing a first class ticket, with miles or cash.

 Maybe once I get old or if I tried it I’d change my mind, but I love flying, and sitting in coach takes nothing away from that.

 Some hardcore travel hackers require first or business class seats.

 There’s even a travel site called No Mas Coach.

 Business and first is where you get the biggest bang for your mile:

 You might hear about people getting a value of 5 cents per mile for a business class ticket, as opposed to 1.2 cents per mile for a coach ticket.